AppDaemon/appdaemon/docs/AD_API_REFERENCE.rst

 Namespace to use for the call - see the section on namespaces for a detailed description.
 In most cases it is safe to ignore this parameter.
 The value ``global`` for namespace has special significance, and means that the callback will listen to state updates from any plugin.

+pin = (optional)
+''''''''''''''''

+True or False

+If True, the callback will be pinned to a particular thread.

+pin_thread = (optional)
+''''''''''''''''

+0 - number of threads -1

+Specify which thread from the worker pool the callback will be run by.

 \*\*kwargs
 ''''''''''